 Location: Louisiana, Mississippi, South Carolina, Georgia and Florida

 Stakeholder(s): Kinder Morgan

-Overview: Kinder Morgan is proposing the Palmetto Pipeline, which will allow the company to offer a new service to move refined petroleum products from Baton Rouge, Louisiana, Collins and Pascagoula, Mississippi, and Belton, South Carolina, to North Augusta, South Carolina, Savannah, Georgia, and Jacksonville, Florida.
-The project is expected to cost approximately $1 billion.
-The system will have a design capacity of up to 167,000 bpd and will consist of a segment of expansion capacity that Palmetto will lease from Plantation Pipe Line Co. between Baton Rouge and Belton.
-A new 360-mile pipeline from Belton to Jacksonville will also be constructed as part of the system.
+Overview: Kinder Morgan’s proposed Palmetto Pipeline would have allowed the company to transport refined petroleum products from Baton Rouge, Louisiana, Collins and Pascagoula, Mississippi, and Belton, South Carolina, to North Augusta, South Carolina, Savannah, Georgia, and Jacksonville, Florida.
+The project was expected to cost approximately $1 billion, with a designed capacity of up to 167,000 bpd.
+A new 360-mile pipeline from Belton to Jacksonville would have also been constructed as part of the system.

 Location: Colorado, Oklahoma

 Stakeholder(s): Magellan Midstream Partners, Plains All American Pipeline LP and Anadarko Petroleum Corp.

 Overview: The Saddlehorn Pipeline is an approximately 550-mile pipeline that will be capable of transporting at least 190,000 bpd of crude oil from the DJ Basin, and potentially the broader Rocky Mountain area resource plays, to storage facilities in Cushing, Oklahoma, owned by Magellan and Plains.
 The pipeline’s Platteville, Colorado, origin and Cushing destination will each include 1 million barrels of storage.
 The pipeline is also being extended from Platteville to Carr, Colorado.
 The project is currently estimated to cost between $800 million and $850 million.